MicrosoftDocs/semantic-kernel-docs/semantic-kernel/deploy/publish-changes-to-azure.md

 10. Now your web app is configured to use your Semantic Skills.

 ## Take the next step
->To explore how you build a front-end web app explore the [Copilot Chat App](../samples/copilotchat.md) sample.
+>To explore how you build a front-end web app explore the [Chat Copilot app](../samples/copilotchat.md).

 >If you have not already done so, please star the GitHub repo and join the Semantic Kernel community!
 [Star the Semantic Kernel repo](https://aka.ms/sk/repo)